 But I agree.
 I had mentioned my concern to others that my posts were getting didactic.

-The follower suggested I’m dogmatic too.
-I’m afraid there’s no remedy that immediately suggests itself because I determined right from the start of sharing my experiences I would not allow non-MER influences to veil, obscure, or impose on what I am given.
+I’m afraid there’s no remedy that immediately suggests itself to my dogmatism because I determined right from the start of sharing my experiences I would not allow non-MER influences to veil, obscure, or impose on what I am given.
 It is not in my gift.
 I describe what I can then it’s up readers to make up their own minds about their destiny if they can.

 Some readers will find my experiences and those of other mystics meet their spiritual condition of awareness and seeking.
 Others will not, especially if they’re not ready.